bratislava/olo.sk/README.md

 Then use "Default Admin API Key" for strapi in `strapi/.env.local` as `MEILISEARCH_ADMIN_API_KEY` and "Default Search API Key" in `next/.env.local` file as `NEXT_PUBLIC_MEILISEARCH_SEARCH_API_KEY`.

+## Acknowledgments

+This project utilizes the [iframe-resizer](https://github.com/davidjbradshaw/iframe-resizer) library, which is an open-source project developed by [David J. Bradshaw](https://github.com/davidjbradshaw).
+We are grateful for the work that has been put into this library and its contribution to the open-source community.

 ## Stay in touch
 [https://inovacie.bratislava.sk/](https://inovacie.bratislava.sk/)